RBC Bearings (RBC) Share-based Compensation (2016 - 2025)

 - Quarterly Share-based Compensation rose 29.17% to $9.3 million in Q4 2025 from the year-ago period, while the trailing twelve-month figure was $31.4 million through Dec 2025, up 28.69% year-over-year, with the annual reading at $28.4 million for FY2025, 63.22% up from the prior year.

-- Share-based Compensation for Q4 2025 was $9.3 million at RBC Bearings, up from $7.4 million in the prior quarter.
+- Share-based Compensation was $9.3 million for Q4 2025 at RBC Bearings, up from $7.4 million in the prior quarter.

-- The five-year high for Share-based Compensation was $17.1 million in Q2 2022, with the low at -$12.4 million in Q2 2021.
+- Over five years, Share-based Compensation peaked at $17.1 million in Q2 2022 and troughed at -$12.4 million in Q2 2021.

-- The sharpest move saw Share-based Compensation tumbled 98.26% in 2021, then soared 2506.59% in 2022.
+- Year-over-year, Share-based Compensation plummeted 98.26% in 2021 and then surged 2506.59% in 2022.

-- Over 5 years, Share-based Compensation stood at $91000.0 in 2021, then soared by 178.02% to $253000.0 in 2022, then skyrocketed by 1560.08% to $4.2 million in 2023, then skyrocketed by 71.43% to $7.2 million in 2024, then rose by 29.17% to $9.3 million in 2025.
+- A 5-year view of Share-based Compensation shows it stood at $91000.0 in 2021, then skyrocketed by 178.02% to $253000.0 in 2022, then surged by 1560.08% to $4.2 million in 2023, then surged by 71.43% to $7.2 million in 2024, then grew by 29.17% to $9.3 million in 2025.